 Global Microbiome Therapeutics Market

-A microbiome is genetic material of all microbes such as bacteria, virus, fungi and protozoa that live on and inside the human body.
+A microbiome is genetic material of all microbes such as bacteria, virus, fungi, and protozoa that live on and inside the human body.
 Every part of the body has different types of microbes.
 For instance, about a third bacteria in the gut are Bacteroides species, whereas Streptococcus species are dominant about oral health.
-Microbiomes plays the significant role in human health and disease conditions.
+Microbiomes plays a significant role in human health and disease conditions.

-Global Mircobiome Therapeutics Market has been segmented based on Product Type, and Disease Indication
+Global Microbiome Therapeutics Market has been segmented based on Product Type, and Disease Indication

-Based on the product type, Global Mircobiome Therapeutics Market has been segmented into the following:
+Based on the product type, the market has been segmented into the following:

 - Synbiotics (Combination of Prebiotics and Probiotics)

-Based on Disease Indication, Global Mircobiome Therapeutics Market has been segmented into the following:
+Based on Disease Indication, the market has been segmented into the following:

 - Digestive related disorders